by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; photo by Sereja Ris on Unsplash…

 The more critical address is your email.
 Don’t use your current work email address — that shows you’ve got the judgment of a possum crossing a four-lane highway.
 Also, don’t use a cute or edgy email address, like “deathboy” or “snugglepuss,” unless you’re applying for a job in some insanely creative organization, like an ad agency or the Supreme Court.
 I also recommend a permanent email address that employers can contact years later.
 You don’t want to miss out on a belated offer because you dumped your annoying Internet Service Provider.
 (I know, calling an ISP “annoying” is redundant.)

-Of course, your phone number should appear on your resume — just be sure to have a “safe” answering message: keep the Marilyn Manson sampling to a minimum… unless, of course, you’re applying for a job in the music industry, in which case, you need more than resume help.
+Of course, your phone number should appear on your resume — just make sure you have a “safe” answering message: keep the Marilyn Manson sampling to a minimum… unless, of course, you’re applying for a job in the music industry, in which case, you need more than resume help.

 If you have a relevant website, list its URL along with a one- or two-word description, such as “my business” or “my portfolio.”
 If you have profiles on LinkedIn, Creative Hotlist, or other professional networking website, list them, too.
 However, do NOT list your Twitter or Facebook profiles unless you use them strictly for professional reasons.
 Those racy spring break photos won’t get you anything but an internship with a U.S. Congressman.